isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 Using Read-Only Databases for Host Reservations with DHCPv6
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In some deployments the database user whose name is specified in the
+In some deployments, the user whose name is specified in the
 database backend configuration may not have write privileges to the
 database.
 This is often required by the policy within a given network to
 secure the data from being unintentionally modified.
 In many cases